FILTHYSOUL/FILTHYSOUL/README.md

 C*H always welcome unless stated otherwise.
 Public chat is disabled — whispers only.
-UI often off down — if you type outside my field of view, it simply dies down and i will not respond your calls.
+UI often down — if you type outside my field of view, it simply dies down and i will not respond your calls.

 Thread lightly.
 I care little for age or title; if you irritate me or spit something i hated, you’ll find yourself muted—
 fifteen minutes at best, an hours or perma block at worst.